 Te hiciste grande Dios, hiciste que tus obras y maravillas fueran apreciadas por más personas.
 Tu con tus manos las...Posted by Diego Fabriccio Diaz Palomo on viernes, 31 de enero de 2014

 Not just me, but all my country was really happy about this award.
 It was a big surprise for me but a huge step for everyone in Guatemala.
 Newspapers, interviews, opportunities appeared.
 A whole new life started for me and my family and this is how I have been living for this blessed and amazing years.
-I'm currently in film school at UFM studying for a BA in Filmmaking and Visual Arts until the end of 2019 and traveling the world.
+I just finished Filmschool at UFM obtaining a BA In Filmmaking, Visual Arts and Entrepreneurship with Cum Laude recognition.

 "God helps me putting in front of me the most indescribable natural phenomena to capture & show them to the world".